 Are your employees entitled to overtime pay?
 Learn the rules here.

 Federal and state laws require most employers to pay overtime.
 The overtime premium is 50% of the employee's usual hourly wage.
-This means an employee who works overtime must be paid "time and a half" -- the employee's usual hourly wage plus the 50% overtime premium -- for every overtime hour worked.
+This means an employee who works overtime must be paid "time and a half"—the employee's usual hourly wage plus the 50% overtime premium—for every overtime hour worked.

 These laws contain many exceptions, so not all employees are entitled to overtime.
 Employees who are eligible for overtime are called "nonexempt" employees, and those who are not eligible for overtime are called "exempt" employees.

-Employers Who Must Pay Overtime
+Employers That Must Pay Overtime

 Although the vast majority of employers must pay overtime, not all are required to.
-To figure out whether you must pay overtime, first determine whether you are covered by the federal Fair Labor Standards Act (FLSA), the federal wage and hour law that sets out the overtime rules.
+To figure out whether your company must pay overtime, first determine whether you are covered by the federal Fair Labor Standards Act (FLSA), the federal wage and hour law that sets out the overtime rules.
 Generally, your business is covered by the FLSA if you have $500,000 or more in annual sales.
-Even if your business is smaller, however, you must pay overtime if your employees work in what Congress calls "interstate commerce" -- that is, they conduct business between states.
+Even if your business is smaller, however, you must pay overtime if your employees work in what Congress calls "interstate commerce"—that is, they conduct business between states.
 This includes more than you might think, including making phone calls to or from another state, sending mail out of state, or handling goods that have come from, or will go to, another state.